xenondevs/Docs/docs/nova/addon/index.md

 java -jar BuildTools.jar --remapped
 ```

-This will install the latest mojang-mapped spigot version on your local maven repository.
+This will install the latest mojang-mapped Spigot version on your local maven repository.

 ### IntelliJ